kumu/docs/getting-started/introduction.md

   </tbody>
 </table>

-And here's a sample of how your connection spreadsheet might look:
+And here's a sample of what your connection spreadsheet might look like:

 <table class="table">
   <thead>